 His eyes continued to roam lower as they glided over her honey-coloured skin.
 A burning sensation greeted the skin on her legs, igniting her body with a burning desire.
 She shut her eyes and basked in the enticing heat.

 Her mind seemed to have completely stopped functioning, because in that moment, Aaliyah felt a hand softly land on her shoulder, pulling her out of whatever trance she had been thrown into.

 The touch was as light as a feather, but it still caused Aaliyha’s lungs to empty all the air inside them.
-Her eyelashes fluttered open to reveal her emerald green eyes as they instantly locked on the dangerously handsome man that still sat in the plush velvet chair, a glass of amber liquid held to his luscious lips.
+Her eyelashes fluttered open to reveal her deep brown eyes as they instantly locked on the dangerously handsome man that still sat in the plush velvet chair, a glass of amber liquid held to his luscious lips.

 With every ounce of power in her body, she ripped her eyes away from his face, turning to face whoever stood behind her, instead.